Kyra15/ThriftStore/README.md

   - page connection from this to create item page
   - init based on stock database
 ###  item page
+- Features:
+  - see price, details, n images of the item
+- Things to do:
   - HTML/CSS/JS
   - adding from stock (use andrey's func)
   - removing from stock (use andrey's func)